 Gatherings for Order Members

 Many members join the Order and follow the course without ever meeting other members - either because they prefer to be solitary (sometimes calling themselves 'hedge-druids') or because they are geographically far away from other members.
 Members often say that they are not usually the 'joining type' but still feel drawn to join the Order.
-Others like gathering together for friendship, support and exchange, and the Order and its members have created a whole range of ways to fulfil these aims: virtually in the members-only forums on the Messageboard, on our Ning site and on Facebook, and physically in Seed Groups and Groves, camps and gatherings, retreats and assemblies.
+Others like gathering together for friendship, support and exchange, and the Order and its members have created a whole range of ways to fulfil these aims: virtually in the online Discussion Forums on this website (there are public and members-only forums), on Facebook, and physically in Seed Groups and Groves, camps and gatherings, retreats and assemblies.
 Over the years, the OBOD community has grown to become a flourishing network in which deep relationships are formed, overseas visits are made, and interests are shared.
 In this section of the website we share with you some of the aspects of this community of like-minded souls around the world.

 On this page we offer an overview of Order gatherings, and at the bottom of the page, glimpses of them in the video and photo galleries.

 Seed Groups and Groves

 Members and friends meet together in Seed Groups and Groves, and across the world there are over 100 of these groups in the Order now.

 A Grove may meet in a member’s house or garden, but more often than not they will try to meet out of doors – in a garden, forest clearing or local park.
 In addition to celebrating the eight seasonal festivals, they may come together to perform rites of passage when a Grove member wants to name their child, or when members marry or die.
 Some Groves will also meet regularly aside from these special times.
 And at these Grove meetings there may be initiations of new members, ceremonies enacted or teachings explored.
 More often than not the meeting will become a social gathering – with impromptu story-telling and music-making, and with everyone bringing food and drink to share.